ppaschos/snowmass-connect-docs/docs/index.md

 You can find your `<user_id>` from your profile on the Snowmass Connect portal.
 The login node is also a submission node for jobs to the Open Science Grid.
 Upon login you will land in your home directory `/home/user_id`.
 Your home directory has 50GB of quota.
-Use your home directory to store submission files and scripts.
+Use your home directory to store job submission files, scripts and code.
+Do **not** store large files (larger than 300 MB) in your home directory for the purpose of submissions to the OSG.

 ## Transferring Data to and from the OSG Storage